proot-me/blog/drafts/writing_tests.md

 # Writing Tests for PRoot / CARE

-Here are the steps required for adding a new test.
+Here are the steps required for adding a new test script.

 ## Test Types